spack/spack-tutorial/tutorial_environments.rst

    :language: console
    :emphasize-lines: 1,3

-and we see the spec *was* removed from the spec list of our environment.
+and we see that the spec *was* removed from the spec list of our environment.

 .. note::